SheepTester/web-server/docs/assassin-docs.md

 On the client-side, this is known as Elimination.
 I changed the name after making the backend.
 Oops!

-**TODO: Notifications.
-Requires POST `email-notifs` Boolean, GET `notifications`, and POST `read-notifs`.
-Existing activities should add to notifications.
-Perhaps notifications should also send emails if enabled.**

-**TODO: Password reset?**

 ## POST `create-user`

 Give it a username and some starter name, password, and email info.
 A bio is optional.